daajoe/mccompetition.org/2020/mc_format.md

 * Set of projected variables
   * Line of the form "vp VARID1 VARID2 VARID3 0"
   * Unique (No other line may start with vp)
+  * Line may occur at any time after the p line, esp. also as last line in the file
   * Defines the projected variables, i.e., variables that are important and which are the ones that _will_ be considered for the count
   * Consisting of decimal integers separated by space
   * Lines are terminated by character "0"